openzfs/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Leap Root on ZFS.rst

 #.
 Recommended: Install openSUSE yast2 system into chroot::

      zypper --root /mnt install yast2
+     zypper --root /mnt install -t pattern yast2_basis

    It will make easier to configure network and other configurations for beginners.

 To install a desktop environment, see the `openSUSE wiki
 <https://en.opensuse.org/openSUSE:Desktop_FAQ#How_to_choose_a_desktop_environment.3F>`__